-The Autumn River Run course for the 5K, Half-Marathon and Marathon will feature an expansive view of the North Platte Trails Network and the unique tunnels, underpasses and overpasses featured throughout the trail system.
+The Autumn River Run courses for the 5K, Half-Marathon and Marathon feature an expansive view of the North Platte Trails Network and the unique tunnels, underpasses and overpasses featured throughout the trail system.

 This year’s race will begin and end at the North Platte Recreation Center, located at 1300 McDonald Road in North Platte.
 Returning athletes, please take note of the changes to this year’s course.
 We’ve made major updates to our routes for all three distances, changes designed to enhance your race experience and ensure the safety of our participants.

 Marathon & Half-Marathon Course